What Size Acrylic Nail Brush Is The Best?

-The belly of the brush is rounder and firmer than a small brush and you can easily lay down the bead unto the nail or tip, guide the bead into the desired shape.
+The belly of the brush is rounder and firmer than a small brush and you can easily lay down the bead unto the nail or tip, and guide the bead into the desired shape.

-With a smaller brush, there is a tendency for the bristles to flatten easily and this can flatten the bead or get it trapped within the bristles and eventually making your job a bit more difficult.
+With a smaller brush, there is a tendency for the bristles to flatten easily and this can flatten the bead or get it trapped within the bristles and eventually make your job a bit more difficult.

-To get the perfect beads, the liquid to powder ratio must be just right.
+To get the perfect beads, the liquid-to-powder ratio must be just right.
 Too much liquid and you have a runny bead.
 Too much powder, and...
 Oh well, you certainly don’t want that.

-That’s because larger brushes soak up a lot of monomer, and if you do not know how to control it, you might end up not picking enough powder and this is what you get.
+That’s because larger brushes soak up a lot of liquid monomer, and if you do not know how to control it, you might end up not picking enough powder and this is what you get.

-Here's how to get the right liquid to powder ratio for beginners.
+Here's how to get the right liquid-to-powder ratio for beginners.

 If you are a beginner, maybe you just got out of nail school or you are still learning how to apply acrylic nails, you do not have to bother so much about time.
-Using a small brush requires you to use more number of beads.
+Using a small brush requires you to use more beads.

 This alone takes up a lot of time.
-But if you use a bigger brush and accidently apply too much acrylic, then it could leave you with a bump.
+But if you use a bigger brush and accidentally apply too much acrylic, then it could leave you with a bump.
 So you probably have to file down the nail for a smoother look.

 Now if you are employed in a large nail salon that pays based on the number of clients then you would want to speed things up.

 This also applies to whether you offer home services or own your own business.
-The larger size 12, 14, or 16 brush would make bead application a lot faster.
+The larger size 12, 14, or 16 brush would make the bead application a lot faster.

 You also will get smoother nails that require less filing and save yourself some time.